 With its jousting kings, tents and pennants, banqueting and extravagance, the meeting has often seemed a curious instance of theatrical medievalism.
 Yet if understood in its proper context, the Field shows us a great deal about how Renaissance monarchy worked.

 Dr Glenn Richardson is Professor of Early Modern History at St Mary’s University, Twickenham.
 He is the author of Renaissance Monarchy: The Reigns of Henry VIII, Francis I and Charles V (London, 2002) and The Field of Cloth of Gold (Yale and London, 2014).
-In 2020 Routledge will publish his new biography of Cardinal Wolsey.
+In 2020 Routledge published his new biography of Cardinal Wolsey.